Home / Journals / CMC / Vol.38, No.2, 2013

 CMC-Computers, Materials & Continua, Vol.38, No.2, pp. 91-103, 2013, DOI:10.3970/cmc.2013.038.091

 Abstract We present the development of a hybrid Monte Carlo-phase field model that is able to simulate radiation induced chemical segregation and the corresponding phase transformation and nano-structure evolution.
 Under irradiation by a lowenergy ion beam, defects (vacancies) are created and accumulate.
 In a binary crystalline material, AB, studied in this work, these defects are of the two types A and B and diffuse at different rates.
 These differential diffusivities are sufficient driving mechanisms for the formation of chemically distinct regions with accompany changes in phases and nano-structure.
-In this work, we present a model that can simulate these changes by… More >
+In this work, we present a model that More >

 • Open AccessOpen Access